matspike/matspike.github.io/origins.md

 [Instructions for signing up to Top Hat via EASE are here](https://www.ed.ac.uk/information-services/learning-technology/electronic-voting-system/students/account).
-To get to the content for this course, you will need the join code  which will be supplied in the next few days.
+To get to the content for this course, you will need **the join code which will be supplied in the next few days**.

 #### Reading Quizzes